 People still argue about this, so here is the whole story in a few words.
 Going with the grain is easier on your skin and has less irritation and razor burn.
 Going against the grain gets a shorter/closer shave.
 You can decide for yourself which is right.

 Using a hot towel as a compress softens and stimulates hair follicles.
-It reduces the risk of ingrown hairs.
-This is definitely worth the effort.
+It reduces the risk of ingrown hairs; it's definitely worth the effort.

 How to Shine a Bald Head